-Hurricane Irma wasn’t the only vortex that the southeastern US had to worry about Sunday.
-The cyclone spawned tornadoes in parts of Florida in the morning and afternoon and could produce more – typical of hurricanes that get enough of their circulation over land.
+Hurricane Dorian wasn’t the only vortex that the southeastern US had to worry about this week.
+The cyclone spawned tornadoes in parts of the Carolinas – typical of hurricanes that get enough of their circulation over land.

 Most of Florida and parts of Georgia were under tornado watches Sunday as the hurricane’s destructive core powered its way into Florida’s Gulf Coast, and tornado warnings followed.

 One tornado damaged homes in east-central Florida’s Palm Bay late Sunday morning, the National Weather Service said – while Irma’s eye wall was spinning off the Everglades, more than 150 miles to the southwest.

 That tornado’s location – well away from the hurricane’s core, and in the storm’s front-right quadrant (relative to the hurricane’s direction) – is typical for cyclone-produced tornadoes.
 Here are some things to know about twisters in hurricanes:

 Nearly all tropical cyclones that reach the United States produce at least one tornado, “provided enough of the … cyclone’s circulation moves over land,” the National Oceanic and Atmospheric Administration says.

 Hurricanes with circulation over land are conducive to tornadoes …

 Why?
 Tornadoes thrive, in part, on strong vertical shear, which means a difference in horizontal winds’ direction and speed at different heights.
 And tropical cyclones offer a lot of vertical shear.